Happy New Year, everyone! A lot of things are now transpiring with Kingdom of Dreams...

 Has everyone noticed the new page?
 We have shifted from funding to in production.
 Because Kingdom of Dreams will be published, you’ll notice the book has also been slightly reduced in price.

-We have earned a third badge as well, this one as part of the Quill collection.
+this one as part of the Quill collection.
 What is Quill?
 Well, it’s an opt in publishing option that Inkshares offers for projects like this one that didn’t hit the full publishing quota of 750 pre-orders, but did reach a minimum threshold of support that suggests there is enough backing to publish.
 Read more here for a complete breakdown.

 2.)
 What now?